Capital Gains Tax Reliefs

 There is also an additional exemption from CGT, known as CGT: reinvestment relief.
 This applies where assets are sold and all or part of the gain is invested in shares that qualify for SEIS.
 Reinvestment relief is available at 50% of the CGT on gains reinvested within the SEIS.

 The maximum gain to be relieved is capped at £100,000, resulting in a maximum CGT relief of £14,000, and the relief will be withdrawn if the SEIS relief is ultimately withdrawn.

 This shows just how important it is to get professional advice when making an SEIS or EIS investment and how to maximise the available reliefs.

-Although it is not strictly an SEIS relief, an SEIS investment will normally qualify for 100% relief from inheritance tax where the usual conditions are met and after being held for just two years.
+Although it is not strictly an SEIS relief, an SEIS investment will normally qualify for 100% relief from inheritance tax.
+This is assuming the usual conditions are met and the investment has been held for two years.

 If you’d like to discuss how these schemes can offer you capital gains tax reliefs, please get in touch.